MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-buttons.md

 ---
 # Identify and use buttons in the Power BI service

 In the reports you receive from colleagues, you may have noticed buttons and wondered how to use them.
 Some buttons have words, some have arrows, others have graphics, and some even have dropdown menus.
-This article will teach you how to recognize buttons what to do with them.
+This article shows you how to recognize buttons what to do with them.

 For more information, see [Create buttons in Power BI reports](../create-reports/desktop-buttons.md).